awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 + If the metric value gets to 40, the desired capacity of the group decreases by 1 instance, to 13 instances, based on the second step adjustment of the scale\-in policy \(remove 10 percent of 14 instances, 1\.4 instances, rounded down to 1 instance\)\.
 If the metric value falls to 30 even after this decrease in capacity, the desired capacity of the group decreases by another 3 instances, to 10 instances\.
 This is based on the third step adjustment of the scale\-in policy \(remove 30 percent of 13 instances, 3\.9 instances, rounded down to 3 instances\)\.

 When you specify the step adjustments for your scaling policy, note the following:
 + If you are using the AWS Management Console, you specify the upper and lower bounds as absolute values\.
-If you are using the API or the CLI, you specify the upper and lower bounds relative to the breach threshold\.
+If you are using the AWS CLI or AWS SDKs, you specify the upper and lower bounds relative to the breach threshold\.
 + The ranges of your step adjustments can't overlap or have a gap\.
 + Only one step adjustment can have a null lower bound \(negative infinity\)\.
 If one step adjustment has a negative lower bound, then there must be a step adjustment with a null lower bound\.
 + Only one step adjustment can have a null upper bound \(positive infinity\)\.
 If one step adjustment has a positive upper bound, then there must be a step adjustment with a null upper bound\.